brandonchastain/HaloMods/README.md

 # Halo Mod Tool Utility Scripts
+A small suite of scripts to help Halo modders work quickly and stay organized.

 * Author: Brandon Chastain
 * Platform: Windows
 * Supported Games: Halo CE (more coming soon hopefully)

-## Description

-A small suite of scripts to help Halo modders work quickly and stay organized.

-## Script Suite Features
+## Features

 * Get quick access to your mod tools with automatically created shortcuts
 * Compile a map and apply it to MCC for testing